This depends mainly on what the written statement of employment particulars and your employment contract say.

-This depends on what the written statement of employment particulars says.
-You must be given this statement within two months of starting work.
-The written statement should say clearly whether or not the handbook and staff rules are contractually binding and form part of the contract of employment.
+You must be given a written statement of employment particulars on or before your first day of work.
+This should say clearly whether or not the handbook and staff rules are contractually binding and form part of the contract of employment.

-A rule that is part of your conditions of employment is a contract term and cannot be changed by either side without agreement.
-Where a trade union is recognised in the workplace, the change will normally be through collective bargaining.
+Any rule or procedure that is part of your conditions of employment is a contract term and cannot be changed by either side without agreement.
+Where a trade union is recognised in the workplace, the change will normally be negotiated through collective bargaining.